Sounders end regular season with tie vs. Whitecaps, miss out on first-round bye in playoffs

+The Sounders closed the season on a six-game winless skid, the longest stretch since 2013.

-Seattle is the No. 2 seed in the playoffs and will host No. 7 seed Real Salt Lake at Lumen Field.
+As the No. 2 seed, the Rave Green will host No. 7 seed Real Salt Lake at Lumen Field.
 Dates and times for the MLS postseason matches are expected Monday.

+“Guys were ticked off in the locker room that we drew, that we couldn’t find a second goal,” Sounders coach Brian Schmetzer said.
+“We had a good season by many accounts but at the end of the day, the lapses in concentration the last (six) games has let us down or we could’ve been in first place.”

-Sounders forward Fredy Montero, who played for Vancouver last season, put his original club on the board first.
-He took a few deep breaths before charging into a penalty kick, using a slight hesitation to get Vancouver keeper Maxime Crépeau to guess wrong, slotting home the shot in the 8th minute.
+Sounders forward Fredy Montero, who played for Vancouver the past two seasons, put his original club on the board first.
+He took a few deep breaths before charging into a penalty kick, using a slight hesitation to get Vancouver keeper Maxime Crepeau to guess wrong, slotting home the shot in the 8th minute.

+“It was a tricky moment because Maxime was talking to me and trying to keep me from doing my job,” Montero said.
+“But I knew that I had to score the PK and I was confident that I could do that.”

 The last time the Sounders scored the opening goal was against the Whitecaps on Oct.
 9 at Lumen Field.
 The 4-1 finish was also the last time Seattle won a match outright.